-To submit proof of release and permission to use copyrighted materials, please include a signed letter or email from the rights holder that clearly indicates the title of the film, the name of the contest, the student name or advisor name and indicates that there is no restriction to how the film containing the music/pictures/film is used.
+To submit proof of release and permission to use copyrighted materials, please include a signed letter or email from the rights holder that clearly indicates the title of the film or art, the name of the contest, the student name or advisor name and indicates that there is no restriction to how the film containing the music/pictures/film is used.

 Entries that include copyrighted materials or music without the proper permission and signed release forms will be disqualified.

-Music: Original music or music that is in the public domain (royalty free) may be used in your film if the source is cited in the credits.
-This means you can’t just download your favorite song on ITunes or from a CD.
+Music: Original music or music that is in the public domain (royalty free) may be used in your film or art if the source is cited in the credits.
+This means you can’t just download your favorite song on iTunes or from a CD.
 You will need written permission from the copyright holder to use all copyrighted materials.

 Useful links on this topic:

 More ideas on obtaining permission to use copyrighted materials.